Acccent/cosmogram/src/_posts/how-many-designers-does-it-take-to-create-a-card-game.md

 #### Aesthetics

 Thematically, the card pays homage to the French tradition of divination, [as seen here](https://www.wopc.co.uk/france/livre-du-destin).
-I knew I wanted to incorporate divination in the card, while also remaining true to my own culture – not because I am particularly fond of my french heritage, because it would feel wrong to use an aesthetic derived from a one that isn't mine without substantial research and sensitivity.
+I knew I wanted to incorporate divination in the card, while also remaining true to my own culture – not because I am particularly fond of my French heritage, because it would feel wrong to use an aesthetic derived from a one that isn't mine without substantial research and sensitivity.
 French cards happen to have a long history that isn't often explored in modern cartomancy – [the origins of tarot as an occult instrument are French](https://en.wikipedia.org/wiki/Tarot_card_reading)... this was a perfect opportunity.
 So I chose *Le Petit Cartomancien* deck as a basis and bought a copy (see picture); its Queen of Spades has a widow as the associated illustration, which echoed nicely the Black Lady game, and therefore was a perfect starting point.

 <img src="/assets/img/petit-cartomancien.png" title="Le Petit Cartomancien" alt="Cards from Le Petit Cartomancien deck laid out on a table">